sudomesh/solar-nodes/300usd_node/README.md

 Note that at this point it doesn't matter whether it's an Arduino since we're not using the bootloader.
 All we need is an Atmega 328P (or similar) and we aren't even using the external oscillator nor the 3.3 or 5 V regulator on the dev boards.

 Here's a really nice [http://www.engbedded.com/fusecalc](Atmel AVR E-fuse calculator)

+# WiFi antennas

+The first prototype uses two 2.4 GHz 14 dBi panel antennas with RP-SMA connectors for ~$13 each [from ebay](https://www.ebay.com/itm/New-Directional-Antenna-WiFi-Extender-Panel-2-4-GHz-14dbi-High-Gain-Long-Range/192858084948).
+These are the most common type of antenna that show up if you search for `2.4 GHz 14 dBi panel antenna`.
+Preliminary testing gave us a 10 dBi gain (testing two R910 units side by side, one with two of these and one with normal antennas).

+We also bought two 5.8 GHz 14 dBi panel antennas with RP-SMA connectors for $9.60 each [from ebay](https://www.ebay.com/itm/5-8G-14db-Aerial-High-Gain-Panel-Antenna-for-FPV-5-8Ghz-TX-RX-2016-New-C6Q3/142925180377).
+These come without an enclosure and have not yet been tested.
+The advantage is the much smaller physical size due to the higher frequency.

 # Batteries